 If the project is a benevolent dictatorship, or has officers endowed with special powers (president, chair, whatever), then the document is also a good opportunity to codify succession procedures.
 Sometimes this can be as simple as naming specific people as replacements in case the BD suddenly leaves the project for any reason.
 Generally, if there is a BD, only the BD can get away with naming a successor.
 If there are elected officers, then the nomination and election procedure that was used to choose them in the first place should be described in the document.
 If there was no procedure originally, then get consensus on a procedure on the mailing lists before writing about it.
 People can sometimes be touchy about hierarchical structures, so the subject needs to be approached with sensitivity.

-Two good examples of project guidelines are the Subversion Community Guide, at http://subversion.apache.org/docs/community-guide/, and the Apache Software Foundation governance documents, at http://www.apache.org/foundation/how-it-works.html and http://www.apache.org/foundation/voting.html.
+Three good examples of project guidelines are the LibreOffice Development guide at https://wiki.documentfoundation.org/Development, the Subversion Community Guide, at https://subversion.apache.org/docs/community-guide/, and the Apache Software Foundation governance documents, at https://www.apache.org/foundation/how-it-works.html and https://www.apache.org/foundation/voting.html.
 The ASF is really a collection of software projects, legally organized as a nonprofit corporation, so its documents tend to describe governance procedures more than development conventions.
 They're still worth reading, though, because they represent the accumulated experience of a lot of open source projects.